ONEARMY/academy/docs/universe/universe.md

 <img src="../assets/universe/number-spaces.jpg"/>

-# Start you Space in the Universe
+# Start your Space in the Universe

 There are a few things to take in account when setting up a Space.